-71 §5K2.0(d)(1).
+76 USSG §5K2.0(d)(1).

-See, e.g., United States v.
-Hall, 677 F. App'x 554 (11th Cir.
+77 See, e.g., United States v.
+Hall, 677 F. App'x 554, 555-56 (11th Cir.
 2017) (district court plainly erred when it considered religion at sentencing, demonstrated by the fact that "[r]eligion was a focal point of the colloquy" and the court twice called defendant a "demon"); United States v.
 Adebimpe, 649 F. App'x 449, 453 (9th Cir.
 2016) (court did not improperly consider status as immigrant where it credited defendant for overcoming struggles associated with immigrating but found that he had committed significant fraud); United States v.
 Cavallo, 790 F.3d 1202, 1238 (11th Cir.
-2015) (district court did not impermissibly consider defendant's sex when imposing sentence for mortgage fraud, notwithstanding judge's comment that defendant came "from old school, where man took hit so that lady in his life did not"; remark was gesture of kindness, not act of sex discrimination); United States v.
+2015) (district court did not impermissibly consider defendant's sex when imposing sentence for mortgage fraud, notwithstanding judge's comment that defendant came "from the old school, where the man took the hit so that the lady in his life did not"; remark was gesture of kindness, not act of sex discrimination); United States v.
 Guzman, 236 F.3d 830, 833 (7th Cir.
-2001) (district court erred by departing downward based on the defendant's cultural heritage: finding that the defendant was more likely to participate in her boyfriend's criminal activities because, as a Mexican woman, she was expected to submit to his will was really the joinder of gender and national origin, both prohibited grounds for consideration in sentencing); United States v.
-Floyd, 458 F.3d 844 (8th Cir.
-2006) (rejecting defendant's argument that she was entitled to a downward departure because she was a law-abiding and God-fearing citizen).
+2001) (district court erred by departing downward based on the defendant's cultural heritage; finding that the defendant was more likely to participate in her boyfriend's criminal activities because, as a Mexican woman, she was expected to submit to his will, was really the joinder of gender and national origin, both prohibited grounds for consideration in sentencing); United States v.
+Floyd, 458 F.3d 844, 851 (8th Cir.
+2006) (rejecting defendant's argument that she was entitled to a downward departure because she was a lawabiding and God-fearing citizen).